CityOfNewYork/nyco-wp-boilerplate/README.md

 `127.0.0.1` and the db username/password/name will be `wp` or whatever you set in your configuration if you change the config file.

+# Deployment
+You can deploy to a WP Engine environment and alert the team by modifing the configuration file `../deploy.cfg` then running `bin/deploy.sh <branch> <env> <optional message>`.

+Be sure review [WP Engine's git push](https://wpengine.com/git/) protocol.
+You will need to add your SSH Key to the User Portal.
+Also, always backup the environment before you deploy.

 # Todo
 - [ ] Configure `wp-config.php` to use `.env` variables
 - [x] Set up `wp-cli` to manage users and plugins on initilization of the wordpress image